 After a little bit of research, I discovered that Tailwind was an approved Pinterest Partner.
 As you would correctly assume, I immediately started the free trial program.

 Thankfully, I was already one of the first Beta testers of Tailwind’s new evergreen content product called Tailwind SmartLoop.
-The good news for you is that you can also be a Beta tester.
+The good news is that you can try this smarter scheduling tool.

-Difference between Tailwind Pinterest Scheduler, Tailwind Tribes, and Tailwind SmartLoop
+Difference between Tailwind Pinterest Scheduler, Tailwind Communities, and Tailwind SmartLoop

 Tailwind Pinterest Scheduler